 “Welcome Prince,” says David Bowie.

 I smile.
-Although the world will weep without any more Prince music, I am happy to add him to my growing collection of musicians.
+As sad as the world will weep without any more Prince music, I am happy to add him to my growing collection of musicians.

 The other musicians have heard the Earthly laments and the members of my household gather, welcoming Prince, not with open arms, but with open chords.
 They always play one of the new artist’s songs in welcome.
 Today it is “Purple Rain”.
 I wish I had the power to create a purple rain for his mourning fans on Earth.
 But I don’t.

 As if summoned by my thoughts (I wish I had that power!), Jimi Hendrix appears, and ever the showman, shows up…on fire.
 Flames lick around his leather-clad body and shoot from his hair.
-The shoot also, of course, from his guitar.
 He approaches the still silent Prince and offers him a guitar.